Restaurant, Hotel, and Institutional Management (RHIM)

 4320.
 Hospitality Entrepreneurship (3).
 Prerequisite: RHIM 4316 or MKT 3350 or BA 3301 with a grade of C or higher.
 Aspects of opening and operating a small hospitality business.

 4322.
 Hospitality Cost Control III (3).
-Prerequisite: RHIM 3322 with a grade of C or higher.
+Prerequisites: C or higher in RHIM 3321 and 3322.
 Utilization of fiscal control devices in the hospitality industry to develop financial assets and manage their application.
 F, S.

 4325.
 Hospitality Field Study Tour (3).
 Prerequisite: RHIM majors only.
 Study of international/domestic hospitality operations.
 May be repeated once for credit.
 S.